mirageglobe/devopsjourney/src/book.md

 - include php-fpm based off your public nginx container
 - show basic php info
-- the host on port 8081
+- the host port to access the running container should be on port 8081